How to Ace a Telephone Job Interview

 More Tips to Improve Interview Performance

-Telephone interviews are important - equally important as traditional interviews, in fact.
+Telephone interviews are as equally important as traditional interviews.
 On-site interviews cost companies in terms of time and resources, so if you don’t screen well, they won’t invest in you.
 Good preparation boosts confidence and reduces the stress of interviewing.
 Ace your telephone interview, and you could be on your way to a job with one of the hottest companies in tech.